Apichaph/SI_507_final_project/README.md

 - In order to read __"Steam_graph_to_store.json"__, use file __"Steam_graph_to_store.py"__ to read it.
 This file will convert json file into a graph object.

 - After I made a graph and finished connecting games of each user, I needed to rank it base on how many people own the combination.
-First, I needed to convert the graph into an appropriate structure because there are redundant data in the graph.
+First, I needed to convert the graph into an appropriate structure because there is redundant data in the graph.
 For example, as I mention above, vertex_object_A shows that it connects to 'B' with weight 2 and vertex_object_B shows that it connects to 'A' with weight 2.

 - I made a new key from games e.g. __'A' & 'B'__ and store its weight as a value in a new dictionary.
 Then, when I met __'B' & 'A'__, I can ignore this combination (because I already keep it in a new dictionary) and move on to the next combination.
 Then, I rank the combination base on the weight (how many users own this combination).
 The data is stored in json file called __"ranking_combination"__